Hiwonder-docs/PuppyPi/source/docs/13_visual_recognition_and_tracking.md

 <img src="../_static/media/chapter_13/section_2/image25.png"  />

 (5) After adding the code at the indicated location, enter the command to restart the game.
 Place an orange object in front of the camera, and you should see the orange color being recognized in the feedback screen.
-Additionally, in the command window, you should see the message "detect_color is orange" printed.
+Additionally, in the command window, you should see the message "**detect_color is orange**" printed.

 <img src="../_static/media/chapter_13/section_2/image27.png"  />